Social care providers ‘turning away new care requests and closed to admissions’

 Some 110 members responded, who support over 130,000 people, provide approximately 5,250 services and employ approximately 98,000 staff.

-Members reported an average vacancy rate of 18%, and said 14% of staff were unable to work because of Omicron on average.
+Members reported an average vacancy rate of 18 per cent, and said 14 per cent of staff were unable to work because of Omicron on average.

 The shortages mean some frontline staff are picking up extra shifts while non-care staff are being redeployed from other areas, and providers are increasingly relying on agency staff with higher hourly rates.